UCLouvain-CBIO/ProtFinder/embeddings/GraphSAGE/README.md

 The above files are generated using `network.py`.

 ### Training
 This is followed by training the GraphSAGE mode in the unsupervised setting by using `graphsage/unsupervised_train.py`.
+The embeddings are stored as a `.npy` file which can be easily used to extract the embeddings.